Red Sox vs. Padres Player Props Betting Odds

 Soto Stats

-- Soto has 39 hits with 13 doubles, seven home runs, 39 walks and 20 RBI.
-He's also stolen three bases.
+- Soto has 13 doubles, seven home runs, 40 walks and 20 RBI (39 total hits).
+He has swiped three bases.

 Soto Recent Games